yogeshwaran10/pdf-rag-streamlit/README.md

 4. **Dynamic Chat Experience:**
    - The application offers a chat interface built with Streamlit’s chat components.
-   - Users can ask questions, receive answers generated using the Groq API, and iteratively refine their queries.
+   - Users can ask questions, receive answers generated using the Groq API.

 5. **Clear & Interactive UI:**
    - The user-friendly interface showcases the PDF preview and provides a clear, concise chat interface.